A world renowned guitar instrumentalist and luthier.

 Please visit Wayne’s Official site to learn more about Wayne, his performances, and of course, the WONDERFUL Henderson Festival (always the 3rd Saturday in June)!

 Wayne Henderson was born in Grayson County, Virginia, where he lives today.
 He is a full-time instrument builder and musician, specializing in building guitars, and playing in a unique finger-picking style.
-Though he has lived in Virginia all of his life, Henderson has played countless performances in Western North Carolina, been a member of Western North Carolina bands, and influenced many regional musicians, through both his music and craft.
-He developed a unique style of using a thumbpick and fingerpicks, making his playing sound like flatpicking, with fast, accurate, and clean notes.
+Though he has lived in Virginia all of his life, Henderson has played countless performances throughout the United States and Europe.

 Henderson’s father and uncle were musicians who played with Estil Ball, an admired finger-style guitar player from the area who influenced Wayne’s playing.
 Inspired by Ball, Wayne ordered a cheap guitar from the Sears catalogue.
 Disappointed with that instrument, he decided to build his own guitar, out of a used dresser drawer bottom.
 When he struggled to find the proper glue for his newly crafted instrument, he sought out the advice of a neighbor, Albert Hash, who built fiddles and other instruments.
 With Hash’s encouragement, Wayne continued working on his instrument building.